KorfLab/datacore/project_rloop/README.md

 	python3 minifier.py build/H*.gz

-This creates the following files, which contain up to the first megabase of chromosome 1.
+This creates the following files, which contain up to the first 3 megabases of chromosome 1 (approximately 0.001 of the genome).

 ```
 LS61A.rep1.neg.wig